-We suggest to bring your own instrument, we can lend just 7 tambourine.
+We suggest to bring your own instrument, because we can lend just 7 tambourine.

-Domenico Celiberti, nenowned multi-instrumentalist from Apulia, since several years researches and safeguards the repertory of his originary territory.
+Domenico Celiberti, renowned multi-instrumentalist from Apulia, started researching and safeguarding the repertory of his originary territory several years ago.
 He collaborates with many musical groups with strong traditional characteristics throughout Italy and France (Capa Cupa, Tittòmmë, Tomma Tommë, Paranza del Geco, Capa Cupa, Tittomme, Tomma Tomme, Le Bal Rital-Paris).

 Traditional Bolognese mandolin – Lorenzo Cuppi

-As a teenager, I left the mandolin studio, but when I arrived in England I felt the need to learn my father’s songs from Bologna.
-I had also listened to the most authoritative and now unique Filuzzi-style mandolinist in activity, in art Sisén, who had in his repertoire some pieces of ancient “liscio”.
+As a teenager, I left the mandolin studio, but when I arrived in England I felt the need to learn my father’s Bologna’s songs.
+I had just listened to the most authoritative and famed unique Filuzzi-style mandolinist in activity, in art Sisén, who had in his repertoire some pieces of ancient “liscio”.

-We suggest to bring your own instrument, we can lend just 2 mandoline
+We suggest to bring your own instrument,r4 because we can lend just 2 mandoline